HuskyB0y/Reviewed_Exercises/Resources/Capstone_project/prompt.md

   </output>

   <constraints>
-    - Do not show internal reasoning or explanations.
     - Never invent or assume sources.
     - Maintain neutral, factual tone at all times.
     - Keep the summary concise and professional.